Rutgers vs. Illinois College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Rutgers Scarlet Knights vs. Illinois Fighting Illini college football matchup on October 30, 2021.

 The Rutgers Scarlet Knights (3-4, 0-0 Big Ten) visit the Illinois Fighting Illini (3-5, 0-0 Big Ten) on Saturday, October 30, 2021 in matchup between Big Ten rivals at Memorial Stadium.
 Illinois is a 1.5-point underdog.
-An over/under of 42.5 is set for the game.
+The point total is set at 41.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .